License GuideSOC 19-3034

 Read more

-Practicing as a school psychologist without an active license violates state law across the country.
-Violators face civil fines and must surrender any income earned while unlicensed.
-Some states impose criminal penalties for repeat offenses, ranging from short jail sentences to additional fines.
-The exact consequences depend on state regulations and the specifics of each case.
+Practicing as a school psychologist without a valid license is illegal throughout the United States.
+Violators face civil fines and must repay any income earned while unlicensed.
+Some states impose criminal penalties for repeat offenses, though these are typically brief sentences.
+The specific consequences vary by state and depend on factors like the number of violations and whether the person held a license previously.

 Career Outlook